vanpattenmedia/wpro/readme.txt

 If you define the constant WPRO_DEBUG in your wp-config.php, then some debug data will be written to /tmp/wpro-debug

+There is a Makefile, which will help you to run the unit tests.

 = What about the license? =

 Read more about GPLv2 here: